-Wish has become one of the highest valued private companies in the world, while being able to raise over $1.6 billion in venture capital over the last eight years.
-According to the company’s CEO, an IPO is set to take place in 2020 or 2021.
+Founded in 2011, Wish has grown to become one of the highest valued private companies in the world, while being able to raise over $2.1 billion in venture capital over the past 9 years.
+Wish went public in December 2020.

 How The Wish App Works

 Wish is an ecommerce marketplace that lets users shop various products, ranging from clothing to electronics, primarily through its iOS and Android apps.

 The company acts as a facilitator between merchants and interested buyers.
 As such, Wish itself does not store any of the articles being sold.
 Most of Wish’s sellers are based in China and other countries offering cheap manufacturing.

 Thanks to special agreements with the U.S. Postal Service and other logistics providers, the merchants are able to ship lightweight items at very low rates.
 On the downside, shipments may take months to arrive.